 A statement showing the names of employees drawing remuneration in excess of the limitsas set out in section 197(12) of the Companies Act 2013 read with Rule 5(2) and 5(3) ofCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed as"Annexure D".

-MEETINGS OF THE BOARD
+MEETINGS OF THE BOARD AND ITS COMMITTEES

-During the year under review six meetings of the Board of Directors were held detailsof which are provided in CorporateGovernance Report forming part of the Directors' Report.
+During the year under review fifteen meetings of the Board of Directors were helddetails of which along with details of Committee meetings are provided in CorporateGovernance Report forming part of the Directors' Report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS